 Male vs Female

 Many people believe that female dogs make better pets.
 Female preference seems to be ingrained in some people.
-Most calls for pet dogs have people wanting a female.
-They don't think females display alpha behaviors like "marking" and/or "humping".
+It seems that many people prefer a female over a male.
+They do not think that females display alpha behaviors like "marking" and/or "humping".
 They believe that they are more docile and attentive and do not participate in fighting over dominance.
 This is simply NOT TRUE !

 Neutered males rarely exhibit secondary sexual behavior such as 'humping', or 'marking' and lifting of legs.
 Once the testosterone levels recede after neutering, most of these behaviors (if they ever existed) will disappear.
-Boys who were neutered early (by 5 months of age) usually don't ever raise their leg to urinate.
+Boys who were neutered early (by 5-6 months of age) usually do not ever raise their leg to urinate.

-While the female will usually come to you for attention, when she's had enough, she will move away.
-While boys are always waiting for your attention and near at hand, the female is much more prone to mood swings.
+While the female will usually come to you for attention, when she has had enough, she will move away.
+While boys are always waiting for your attention and stay close to you, the female is much more prone to mood swings.
 One day she may be sweet and affectionate-the next day reserved and withdrawn.

 The Final Decision, unless you really want puppies born in your own home, there really is not that much difference between a male and a female dog.
 If you want a championship caliber dog that you can take to shows, history suggests a male dog might be the better choice, while the female might be better if you don’t want a dog that is slobbering over you every single second.
 And of course, if you already have a dog you should probably look for a second dog of the opposite sex.
 But truthfully, the choice should be based on the sense of connection you feel with an individual dog more than anything else.
 I hope this gives you some answers as you are deciding the best choice for your new pet.